graphboltdev/docs/docs/query-inspector/resolver-details.md

 - A request and response mapping template for every function in the pipeline
 - The after mapping template

-Stages/tab are in order of execution and contain the following sections.
+Steps (tab) are in order of execution and contain the following sections.

 ### Context

 This is the content of the `context` object at that moment in the workflow.
+In other words, the `$context` object as seen by that mapping template.

 :::caution Warning
 For security reasons, the `identity` field is not accessible.